LTS4/universal/matlab/readme.md

 - `v`: a `W*H*C` perturbation image.

 ##Usage

+A demo using Caffe is provided in `demo_caffe.m`.

 First of all, you need to setup the paths to [DeepFool](http://github.com/lts4/deepfool) and [Caffe](http://caffe.berkeleyvision.org) (or [MatConvNet](http://www.vlfeat.org/matconvnet/)), e.g.:
 ```
 addpath('./DeepFool');
 addpath('./caffe/matlab');
 ```
-Now, you have to load your pre-trained model. __Note that the last layer (usually softmax layer) should have been removed (see [DeepFool](http://github.com/lts4/deepfool) for more information).__ For example, in [Caffe](http://caffe.berkeleyvision.org) you can do something like:
+Next, you have to load your pre-trained model. __Note that the last layer (usually softmax layer) should have been removed (see [DeepFool](http://github.com/lts4/deepfool) for more information).__ We provide in the `data` folder the prototxt files for the common networks, without the softmax layer.
+The pre-trained model can be loaded as follows, using Caffe:
 ```
 caffe.set_mode_gpu(); % initialize Caffe in gpu mode
 caffe.set_device(0); % choose the first gpu